Deering's Corner Roundabout

 Project Update and Winter Operations

 The Deering's Corner Roundabout project is moving forward as scheduled.
 In the 2020 construction season, the project installed new storm drains and water mains, removed the traffic signal, and prepared the area to install the roundabout next year.
 This winter, to account for the traffic signal being removed, traffic control will be altered to assure that traffic can move through the area safely and efficiently.
 The southern leg of Brighton Avenue will be closed to all traffic.
 Access to Bedford Street will be accommodated via Deering Avenue.
 Free-flow traffic will be accommodated between the northern leg of Brighton Avenue and the southern leg of Deering Avenue.
 Full access along Falmouth Street will be restored, with stop signs at the intersection.
-The northern leg of Deering Avenue will be restored for northbound traffic only.
-Inbound traffic is asked to continue to use alternate routes, such as Forest Avenue.
+The northern leg of Deering Avenue will remain closed.
+Thru traffic is asked to continue to use alternate routes, such as Forest Avenue.
 Pedestrian access will be maintained everywhere, and a flashing beacon will be provided to help pedestrians cross Deering Avenue in the vicinity of USM.
 We thank all neighborhood residents and roadway users for their continued patience and understanding with this exciting project.

 About the Project